vsariola/fluxerator/README.md

 ## How to sync

-When the compression is switched off (e.g. in one of the debug configuration), you can build the sync target.
-Then:
+Choose the sync-1080 configuration, which has SYNC macro defined.
+Build it and then:

 1. Run this rocket server: https://github.com/emoon/rocket
-2. Then run the sync.exe.
+2. Then run the sync build intro.
 Note that if you try to sync.exe before running the server, it just closes.
 So the server needs to be ran first.
 3. With the server, open the data/syncs.rocket and start syncing.
 Then save your changes back to the XML.

 If you need more sync tracks, just manually add a new empty track to the syncs.rocket XML before building the `sync` target (`<track name="mygroup#mytrackname"/>`).
-When building `sync` and `intro`, the file will get processed and all executables will become aware of the sync variable.
+When building intro, the file will get processed and the executable will become aware of the sync variable.
 The new track will appear as a const variable in the shader.
 For a track named `mygroup#mytrackname`, a constant `MYGROUP_MYTRACKNAME` will be available to the shader, and you can access the variable with `syncs[MYGROUP_MYTRACKNAME]`.
 The `#` grouping character is replaced with `_` and the string is made uppercase.

 Notice that when building the final intro, the sync key values are stored as signed 8.8 fixed point, and as an optimization, all other